 Overhead heavy positions like “Team Coordinators” are responsible for keeping all parties in the loop on what’s going on.

 Lack of customer communication overall (Typically in smaller restoration companies)

-In fact, I remember within our restoration company having our office admin make “24 hour calls” to the customers.
-Most of the time, voicemail or the “Sorry, I can’t talk right now” text received.
+In fact, I remember our restoration company having our office admin make “24-hour calls” to the customers.
+Most of the time, voicemail or the “Sorry, I can’t talk right now” text is received.

-Technology has made the modern day human demanding fast, concise, accurate information with as little interaction as possible.
+Technology has made the modern-day human demand fast, concise, accurate information with as little interaction as possible.
 Even my grandma tracks her Amazon packages and receives delivery notifications!

 So why doesn’t the restoration industry adopt automation?
 Unfortunately, it wasn’t simple and accessible!
 The status quo of restoration job management systems was to “be closed off” and not integrate with automation tools.

-As your projects hit different milestones within your process, different actions can occur.
-Welcome text to client when new project is received, automated robot handwritten thank you card to referral party when project is received, automated plumber gift card when project is completed, automated survey to customer when project is completed.
+- As your projects hit different milestones within your process, different actions can occur.
+Welcome text to the client when a new project is received, automated robot handwritten thank you card to referral party when the project is received, automated plumber gift card when the project is completed, automated survey to the customer when the project is completed.

-You can eliminate the administrative burden of having to do this utilizing people.
+- You can eliminate the administrative burden of having to do this by utilizing people.